 A more popular time for this trip is either spring or fall, which are both great times to travel.

-Temperatures on the cooler Northern Route through Arizona can reach 60 degrees in April and October (and higher in May and September), meanwhile the southern route hasn't hit peak summer temperatures yet.
+Temperatures on the cooler Northern Route through Arizona can reach 60 degrees in April and October (and higher in May and September), meanwhile, the southern route hasn't hit peak summer temperatures yet.

 If you travel in spring, you might also get to see the wildflowers blooming as you make your way through the Texas Hill Country at the start of your trip.
 While fall will guarantee stunning foliage colors in the national parks and forests you'll pass.

 If you aren't fazed by crowds, you could always time your trip with one of many Las Vegas many events.
-The city is busy all year round, with world-famous acts putting on shows or enjoying longer residencies, plus there's the iconic Pride Festival in October for a glittering spectacle.
+The city is busy all year round, with world-famous acts putting on shows or enjoying longer residences, plus there's the iconic Pride Festival in October for a glittering spectacle.

 You will find Las Vegas busy no matter when you choose to travel, so you are in for the road trip of a lifetime!